If you’re ever arranging your own accommodation, then it’s pretty likely that you’re going to come across Booking.com at some point.

 When you want to book a hotel room, Booking.com is as reliable as any other established provider.

-The pros of using the platform include its price match guarantee, clear listings, a good range of accommodation, reliability, and saving time.
+The pros of using the platform include its price match guarantee, clear listings, a good range of accommodations, reliability, and saving time.
 Sometimes exclusive discounts may also be available.

 Booking.com isn’t perfect.
 Pitfalls of using the site include poorly-written content, fake reviews, and the fact that you’re reserving via a third party.